Social-graphics-library/Social-graphics-library/README.md

 ### Support

-There is also support via the Discord server of the [WAPS-Framework](https://waps-framework.info), the invitation link is [https://discord.gg/fraspbc](https://discord.gg/fraspbc)
+There is also support via the [Software Support Discord Server](https://discord.gg/fraspbc)

 ### Structure